Sense of Place

 She lives at Kaz'alala and she will ensure that you live the south; whether it be out at sea with a fisherman, giving you the address for eating the best "Dholl Puri" (flatbread made with lentils) or bringing you from the market some sweet potato cakes that is much appreciated by the locals.

 What your host loves most about her job is dealing with people.
 She also uses her patience and strong attention to detail to ensure that every guest is provided with the most attentive service to make them feel at home.

 Because hospitality is all about people, you really do feel in safe and caring hands at Kaz’alala!

 Sustainability is in our DNA; we strive to promote the area's authentic experience as well as provide deep insights into how the local population lives.
-Instead of exploiting the resources of the region, we aim at preserving and promoting that uniqueness of the people, their savoir-faire as well as encouraging responsible development of the region in collaboration with regional stakeholders.
+We aim at preserving and promoting the uniqueness of the people of Bel Ombre, their savoir-faire as well as encouraging responsible development of the region in collaboration with regional stakeholders.